-1001c, Visualization I: Observation and Representation o credits.
+1001C, Visualization I: Observation and Representation o credits.
 (Required of incoming M.Arch.
 I students with little or no academic background in architecture.)
 This summer course is an intensive, five-week immersion into the language of architectural representation and visualization, offering a shared inventory and basic framework upon which to build subsequent studies.
 Students are introduced to techniques and conventions for describing the space and substance of buildings and urban environments, including orthographic drawing, axonometric projection, perspective, architectural diagramming, vignette sketching, and physical modeling.
 Students work in freehand, hard-line, and digital formats.
-In parallel to the visualization portion of this course, an introduction to architectural history and theory focusing on principal turning points of thought and practice through to the nineteenth century is presented.
-George Knight, coordinator; Joyce Hsiang, Kyle Dugdale of architectural design by engaging problems that are limited in scale but not in the issues they provoke.
+In parallel to the visualization portion of this course, an introduction to architectural history and theory focuses on principal turning points of thought and practice through to the eighteenth century.
+George Knight, coordinator; Trattie Davies, Kyle Dugdale of architectural design by engaging problems that are limited in scale but not in the issues they provoke.
 Experiential, social, and material concerns are introduced together with formal and conceptual issues.
-Ben Pell, coordinator; Sunil Bald, Brennan Buck, Joyce Hsiang, Eeva-Liisa Pelkonen, Maura Rockcastle
+Joyce Hsiang, coordinator; Brennan Buck, Trattie Davies, Rosalyne Shieh, Michael Szivos